SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: RELATED WORK

 \subsection{Proposal Selection}

-Across the full software engineering life cycle, proposal selection is a common yet crucial problem.
-Whether it arises in the early design phase when establishing an architectural style, in development when choosing third-party components, in maintenance when prioritizing refactoring opportunities, or in automated repair when filtering candidate patches~\cite{V2018GroupDI, Lenarduzzi2021ASL}.
-Engineers and automated tools face the same fundamental challenge: given multiple candidate solutions to a particular software problem, how to select an optimal or most satisfactory proposal by jointly accounting for functional requirements, non-functional attributes (\eg{} performance, security, maintainability), resource constraints (\eg{} cost, time), and potential risks.
+Proposal selection is a recurring decision problem across the software engineering life cycle.
+It appears when engineers choose architectural styles, third-party components, refactoring opportunities, or candidate patches~\cite{V2018GroupDI, Lenarduzzi2021ASL}.
+In each setting, the core challenge is to compare multiple candidate solutions to the same software problem while jointly considering functional requirements, non-functional attributes (\eg{} performance, security, maintainability), resource constraints, and potential risks.

-The essence of this problem lies in the complexity and multidimensionality of the decision-making process.
-Software design challenges are often regarded as \textit{wicked problems}, in which solutions are rarely black-and-white but instead involve competing merits and inevitable trade-offs.
-As software systems become increasingly complex, selecting an appropriate proposal has grown more challenging, as it requires accounting for a broader range of considerations.
-Accordingly, methodologies for proposal selection have evolved over time, ranging from early rational analysis approaches (\eg{} ATAM~\cite{706657} and CBAM~\cite{4273047}), which employ structured processes to help experts externalize and justify their reasoning explicitly to more recent data-driven and AI-enabled automated decision-making paradigms, where advances in machine learning (ML) and large language models (LLMs) increasingly reform proposal selection as a computational task (e.g., patch ranking in automated program repair~\cite{10.1145/3533767.3534368, xu2025scalablesupervisingsoftwareagents} and tree-search based generation strategies ~\cite{Wei2025SWERLAL}).
+This decision is difficult because software design problems are often \textit{wicked problems}: candidate solutions are rarely simply correct or incorrect, but instead expose competing merits and trade-offs.
+Prior work has addressed this complexity from both human-centered and automated perspectives.
+Rational-analysis methods such as ATAM~\cite{706657} and CBAM~\cite{Kazman2001CBAM} provide structured processes for experts to externalize and justify design trade-offs, while recent ML- and LLM-based work increasingly treats selection as a computational ranking problem, as in patch ranking for automated program repair~\cite{10.1145/3533767.3534368, xu2025scalablesupervisingsoftwareagents} and tree-search-based generation strategies~\cite{Antoniades2024SWESearchES}. \swemanager{} builds on this decision-oriented view, but focuses on learning issue-specific selection and synthesis over proposal pools before implementation begins.